-This corporate bias is understandable – it's similar to the way Android TV's recommendations are only based on Google services and Apple is focused on iTunes content – but it would make you feel utterly excluded if you weren't an Amazon Prime member.
+This corporate bias is understandable – it's similar to the way Android TV's recommendations are only based on Google services and NOW TV is focused on Sky content – but it would make you feel utterly excluded if you weren't an Amazon Prime member.

 The voice search software is an integral part of the Amazon setup, and it's quick, responsive and impressively accurate, no matter which bastardised version of a regional accent I tried to confuse it with.

 Amazon tried for years to keep you walled within its garden with its voice search function.
 Asking the Fire TV to show you movies that star Tom Cruise and nine out of 10 links would point to a movie on Amazon Prime Instant or Amazon Instant Video.
 Thankfully, it's changed its tune in the last few months, adding dozens of new searchable catalogs – like Netflix's – to the search function.
 For customers in the US there are even more options like Hulu, Sling TV and DISH's new DISH Now service that lets you stream content from your Hopper to your Amazon Fire TV wherever you are in the world.